Aaron Henry Furlong

-Aaron Henry Furlong is an American jewellery designer.
+Aaron Henry Furlong (born 1967) is an American jewellery designer.

 Early life and education

-He was born on November 22, 1967, in Los Angeles, California.
-He was the first child of a Beverly Hills Jewish family which emigrated from Russia and is the third generation of a family of established jewelers and diamond merchants: His grandfather, a successful diamond merchant, a pillar of the Los Angeles diamond industry, started the family jewelry business.
+Furlong was born on November 22, 1967, in Los Angeles, California.
+He was the first child of a Beverly Hills Jewish family which emigrated from Russia and is the third generation of a family of established jewelers and diamond merchants.
+His grandfather, a successful diamond merchant, a pillar of the Los Angeles diamond industry, started the family jewelry business.
 His father extended the business with a shop and began employing craftsmen.

 In 1990 he received a degree in psychology and worked at a suicide prevention hotline for one year.
 Then he decided to join his family business and got a Graduate Gemologist degree from the Gemological Institute of America and also a Bachelor of Arts from the University of California at Davis and returned to Los Angeles.